genomic-medicine-sweden/Twist_Solid/docs/dna_biomarkers.md

 ## Homologous recombination deficiency (HRD) - in development
 **OBS!
 The Homologous recombination deficiency score is still under development**
-A homologous recombination deficiency score is calculated using **scarhrd** v20200825 using cnvkit segmentation files as input.
+A homologous recombination deficiency score is calculated using **[scarHRD](https://github.com/sztup/scarHRD)** v20200825 using cnvkit segmentation files as input.
 The cnvkit panel of normal for HRD is created from a design file where the extra CNV-probes were removed as coverage in these regions tended to be more affected in low quality samples.
 The segmentation is sensitive to the estimated purity.
 Therefore, a score based on both the pathology and purecn estimated tumor content is reported.
 The cutoff for HRD is still to be determined but is somewhere around 50 which is slightly higher than the Myriad HRD score cutoff of 42.

 **Reference for cnvkit**